Skip to content

 After losing several loved ones to cancer and uncovering the disturbing lack of regulation in women’s apparel, especially intimate wear, I knew I couldn’t stay silent.

-Most people don’t realize this, but what you wear on your body, especially during workouts when your skin is open, hot, and absorbing, is just as critical as what you eat, drink, or breathe.
+Most people don’t realize this, but what you wear on your body, especially during workouts Skin contact increases during exercise due to heat and moisture.

 That’s why Vibrant doesn’t make “fitness wear.”
 We make health wear.

-Vibrant is the first Certified Clean First Layer in the U.S., rigorously tested to be free from harmful levels of over 100 known toxins.
+Vibrant is Among brands offering OEKO-TEX® certified garments., that tests to meet OEKO-TEX® Standard 100 requirements for harmful substances.
 That includes the usual suspects like PFAS, BPA, formaldehyde, and flame retardants, plus the chemicals hiding in dyes, threads, elastic, and coatings.

 And we’ve built performancewear that doesn’t force you to choose between comfort, safety, or style.